ivanvoitovych/tour-of-heroes/step-8.md

 </Layout>
 ```

 Then we add the `Messages` component to the Layout.
-And change the title's base from `Viewi` to `Tour of Heros`:
+And change the title's base from `Viewi` to `Tour of Heroes`:

 `viewi-app\Components\Views\Layouts\Layout.html`